anmolkalra17/fsad-backend/README.md

 ### Books

+- `uuid`: Unique identifier for a book.
 - `user`: Reference to the user who added the book.
 - `title`: Name of the book.
 - `author`: Author of the book.
 - `genre`: Book genre.
 - `condition`: Book condition.
 - `available`: Book is available or not.
-= `createdAt`: A timestamp when the book was added to the system.
+- `createdAt`: A timestamp when the book was added to the system.
+- `thumbnail`: The book cover fetched from the Google Books API.

 ### Transaction

 - `userId`: Reference to the user who initiated the transaction.
 - `bookId`: Reference to the book being exchanged.
+- `recipientUserId`: The user to whom the borrow request is sent.
 - `status`: Status of the transaction (`pending`, `accepted`, `completed`, `canceled`).
 - `createdAt`: Timestamp when the transaction was created.
 - `updatedAt`: Timestamp when the transaction was last updated.